Free Shipping Statistics: Key Trends & Insights for 2025

 Free shipping refers to the practice of eliminating shipping fees for customers, allowing them to receive their orders without any additional costs at checkout.
 For consumers, this approach simplifies pricing and enhances trust.

 For businesses, it serves as a conversion tool to encourage larger orders, improve customer satisfaction, and minimize cart abandonment.
-However, despite its name, free shipping is rarely “free” for the retailer.
-Instead, it is a carefully calculated cost strategy.
+However, despite its name, free shipping is rarely "free" for the retailer.
+Instead, it is a carefully calculated cost strategy that factors in logistics costs and carrier rates.

 There are several types of free shipping models used across ecommerce business types: